iCliniq Logo

 Hi doctor,

 My left ventricular systolic measurement in 2D echo is 22.
 The range shown is 25 to 42.
 Is it normal or anything to worry about?
-I had done echocardiography five years back, ejection fraction was 65 now it is reduced to 60.
+I had done echocardiography five years back, and the ejection fraction was 65 now, but it has been reduced to 60.
 All other values at that time were in range.
-Copy attached (attachment removed for patient identity protection).
+A copy is attached.
 History of medical conditions: Taking antacids for the stomach, Thyronorm 12.5, and Ciplar-LA 40 twice for heart rate.
 Alprax .5 for anxiety.
-I was having Dapsone 100 for 10 days and my oxygen level dropped to 90 and my heart rate increased.
+I was having Dapsone 100 for 10 days, and my oxygen level dropped to 90, and my heart rate increased.
 That is why I had done echocardiography.
-After stopping Dapsone now oxygen level is 96 to 99.
-Feeling tightness in the chest and some muscle pain in the upper chest near shoulders and numbness in the chest, arms, hands, and feet.
+After stopping Dapsone, the oxygen level is now 96 to 99.
+Feeling tightness in the chest, some muscle pain in the upper chest near shoulders, and numbness in the chest, arms, hands, and feet.
 A deep breath is required after some time, but I can walk for 40 minutes with no problem.
-Thank you.
+Please help.

 Answered by Dr. Isaac Gana